Chyna: Substance abuse

+In September 2010, Laurer was hospitalized after overdosing on sleeping medication.
+Laurer later re-established a good relationship with her mother; her father died on May 15, 2014.

 Death

 On April 20, 2016, Laurer was found dead at her home in Redondo Beach, California at the age of 46.
 Her manager Anthony Anzaldo was concerned when she did not post updates or content to her usual social media outlets for several days, and subsequently found her body in her apartment.
 Initial police reports stated that she appeared to have died of either an accidental drug overdose or of natural causes.
 Anzaldo suggested that any overdose was accidental, saying that she was prescribed drugs, but tended to use them improperly.

 Her brain was donated to science to study the effects of chronic traumatic encephalopathy (CTE).
 However, the brain had naturally decomposed to a point where it could not be definitively determined whether Laurer had CTE.
 A memorial service was held in Los Angeles on June 22, 2016.
-Among the attendees were wrestlers Melina Perez, Rob Van Dam, Sean Waltman and Johnny Mantell; actors C. Thomas Howell and Barry Williams; Dennis Hof, owner of the Bunny Ranch; and singers Coolio and Baby Bash, who also performed during the memorial.
+Among the attendees were wrestlers Melina Perez, Rob Van Dam, Sean Waltman and Johnny Mantell; actors C. Thomas Howell and Barry Williams; Dennis Hof, owner of the Bunny Ranch; and rappers Coolio and Baby Bash, who also performed during the memorial.
 Chyna was cremated and her ashes were scattered into the Pacific Ocean.

 A report of her autopsy was released in December 2016 which determined that she died on April 17 of an overdose of alcohol, combined with the anxiety drugs diazepam and nordazepam, painkillers oxycodone and oxymorphone, and sleeping aid temazepam.